Willard Louis

 Willard Louis (April 19, 1882 – July 22, 1926) was an American stage and film actor of the silent era.
 He appeared in more than 80 films between 1911 and 1926.
 He was born in San Francisco, California.

 Louis had an art studio before he became an actor at age 20.
 He acted on stage for four years before he began making films.
 In addition to his work in dramatic films, Louis performed in comedic roles.
 In 1926, he signed a five-year contract with Warner Bros., with some of the proposed films having him co-starring with Louise Fazenda.

-Lous died of typhoid fever and pneumonia in Glendale, California, aged 44.
+Louis died of typhoid fever and pneumonia in Glendale, California, aged 44.